Programme

 15.50 – 16.30 – Keynote lecture

-Prof. Carlo RIZZELLO (Sapienza University of Rome, Rome, Italy)
+Carlo RIZZELLO (Sapienza University of Rome, Rome, Italy)

 Mechanistic insights into the health-promoting activities of sourdough lactic acid bacteria